-Carpenter ants may be may be small in stature, but carpenter ant damage can be destructive.
+Carpenter ants may be small in stature, but carpenter ant damage can be destructive.
 Carpenter ants are active during spring and summer months.
-They nest in moist wood inside and outside, often in rotting wood, behind bathroom tiles, around sinks, tubs, showers and dishwashers.
+They nest in moist wood inside and outside often in rotting wood, behind bathroom tiles, around sinks, tubs, showers, and dishwashers.
 They also may inhabit hollow spaces in doors, curtain rods, foam insulation, etc. Humidity is necessary to sustain their eggs, but it is possible to find satellite nests that are not in moisture laden areas where some of the colony can reside.
 Let’s find out more about how to get rid of carpenter ants.

 Carpenter Ant Damage

-Carpenter ants tree damage is caused primarily by the ants burrowing tunnels to build their nests.
+Carpenter ant tree damage is caused primarily by the ants burrowing tunnels to build their nests.
 They do not harm trees, but their excavating further compromises wood that already is soft and weakened.

 How Do I Get Rid of Carpenter Ants?

 There is no easy way to get rid of carpenter ants.
 Most importantly, the only way to get rid of carpenter ants is to find and destroy their nest.
-Outside, look for carpenter ants tree damage and activity in rotting wood, stumps or wooden structures.
+Outside, look for carpenter ant tree damage and activity in rotting wood, stumps, or wooden structures.
 Inside, nests and carpenter ant damage are more difficult to find.

 Home Remedies for Carpenter Ants